| Safe Haskell | None |

 reverse_endo_if :: (QCData x, TupleOrUnary xt x, QCurry x_xt x xt) => Bool -> x_xt -> x_xt Source #

-Conditional version of reverse_generic_endo
+Conditional version of reverse_generic_endo.
+Invert the

 endomorphic quantum circuit if the boolean is true; otherwise,